Python

 From Problem to Solution

 To answer that question, I did what any coder-lawyer-homesteader would do—I wrote a script.
-Specifically, a pump power calculator that factors in pipe diameter, flow rate, pipe material, and other inputs to calculate the horsepower needed for a given setup.
-The calculator takes inputs like pipe diameter, distance, flow rate, and water temperature to compute the minimum required pump power.
+Specifically, a pump power calculator that factors in pipe diameter, distance, flow rate, pipe material, and other inputs to calculate the horsepower needed for a given setup.
 It factors in key considerations like friction head loss, flow velocity, and static head, ultimately providing recommendations with a built-in safety margin.
 For example, in our setup, with a 4000-foot run of 1" pipe that rises up around 120 feet and delivers around 7.5 gallons per minute, it calculated we needed at least 0.75 HP—but 1 HP if we want a 30% safety margin.

-You can try it out for yourself at pumpcalc.sij.ai, and if you’re curious about the code, it’s open source at sij.ai/sij/pumpcalc.
+You can try it out for yourself at pumpcalc.sij.ai or embedded at the bottom of this post, and if you’re curious about the code, it’s open source at sij.ai/sij/pumpcalc.
 I built the calculator in Python using FastAPI for the backend and Jinja2 for templating—simple, reliable tools that get the job done without unnecessary complexity.

 This wasn’t a solo endeavor.
 I leaned on the open-source AI tool Ollama and specifically QwQ, a powerful 32 billion parameter research model that rivals leading commercial AI systems like ChatGPT o1 in reasoning capabilities.
 QwQ particularly excels at technical problem-solving and mathematical tasks, making it perfect for engineering calculations like this.